heroku/heroku-buildpack-python/Readme.md

 ## Reporting Issues

-Open an issue on this project
+Open a GitHub issue on this project at https://github.com/cloudfoundry/python-buildpack/issues/new

 ## Active Development